 Say your property taxes are estimated to be $6,000 this year, and your insurance is expected to be $1,200.
 That’s a total of $7,200 for the year, or a monthly payment of $600.
 When you send in your mortgage insurance, you’ll have to include this extra $600, which your lender will deposit into your escrow account.

 Determining how much you’ll need each year in your escrow account, though, is not an exact science.
-That’s because your property taxes and insurance premium can change from year to year.
+That’s because your property taxes and insurance premium can change year-to- year.

-It’s also why your lender will perform an annual escrow analysis to assess your escrow account that makes sure you are funding the right amount into it each payment period.
+It’s also why your lender will perform an annual escrow analysis to assess your escrow account that makes sure you’re funding the right amount into it each payment period.